Twins vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Twins vs. Guardians: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Cleveland Guardians and Josh Naylor take the field in the first game of a four-game series against Carlos Correa and the Minnesota Twins on Thursday at Target Field.
+The Minnesota Twins and Donovan Solano will hit the field against Jose Ramirez and the Cleveland Guardians at Target Field on Friday, with the first pitch at 8:10 PM ET.

-The Guardians are +120 moneyline underdogs for this matchup with the Twins (-145).
-Minnesota is a 1.5-run favorite (at +140 odds).
-An 8-run total is set for this matchup.
+The Twins are -135 moneyline favorites for this matchup with the Guardians (+110).
+The game's total is listed at 8.5 runs.

 Rep your team with officially licensed Twins gear!
 Head to Fanatics to find jerseys, shirts, and much more.